agronholm/typeguard/docs/userguide.rst

 ---------------------

-The import hook, when active, automatically decorates all type annotated functions with ``@typechecked``.
+The import hook, when active, automatically decorates all type annotated functions with :func:`@typechecked <typechecked>`.
 This allows for a noninvasive method of run time type checking.
 This method does not modify the source code on disk, but instead modifies its AST (Abstract Syntax Tree) when the module is loaded.